abdouskamel/HMGE/README.md

 `main.py biogrid_4211 True`

 ## Reference
-If you find this work useful in your research, please cite the following paper:
+If you find this work useful in your research, please consider citing the following paper:

 ```
 @ARTICLE{abdous2023hierarchical,